St. Philip the Apostle Byzantine (Ruthenian) Catholic Church

 From the Fathers of the Church …

-- Last Sunday, 63 souls came to pray at St. Philip’s.
-Our tithes to the Lord were $___, contributions to the Bishop’s Appeal $__.
+· Last Sunday, 50 souls came to pray at St. Philip’s.
+Our tithes to the Lord were $417, Peter’s Pence collection was $19.
 Thank you for your generosity in giving to your church.

-- Prayer requests.
-Krissy, Oceana, Gary and Ingrid, Tom, Margaret and Don, Walter, Margaret, Becky, Alexis, Agatha, Michael, Curtis, Joseph, Theresa, Emily, Ronald, Janet, Rosanne, Connie, Michael, George, Jacqueline, Alexandra.
+· Prayer requests.
+Krissy, Oceana, Gary and Ingrid, Tom, Margaret and Don, Walter, Margaret, Becky, Alexis, Agatha, Michael, Curtis, Joseph, Theresa, Emily, Ronald, Janet, Rosanne, Connie, Michael, George, Jacqueline, Alexandra, Denny, Adam, baby Kieran.

-- Hospitality sign-up sheet: Jun 1 – open, Jun 8 – open, Jun 15– open, Jun 22 – Murin family.
+· Hospitality sign-up sheet: Jul 13 – open.
 Please sign up for hospitality for the upcoming Sundays; the list is in the parish hall.
-Thank you to Baker family for providing hospitality for us last Sunday!
+Thank you to Janson family for providing hospitality for us last Sunday!

 9:40 AM Prayers.